roma972012/JFS-Online-Store/README.md

 # JFS Online Store
- This is an online Shopping store where nAew users can register and purchase fishing items.Once the order is complete An invoice will be printed automatically.
-All the validations are included
+ This is an online Shopping store where new users can register and purchase fishing items.Once the order is complete An invoice will be printed automatically.
+All the validations are included and the database is connected with MYSQL